 Type of charity – legal structure

-All charitable organisations wishing to register with the ACNC will need to ensure their governing documents (for example, their rules, constitution, trust deed, rule book or articles of association) are correctly aligned to the charity’s legal structure, that meet the requirements in order to register with the ACNC.
+All charitable organisations who register with the ACNC will need to ensure their governing documents (for example, their rules, constitution, trust deed, rule book or articles of association) are correctly aligned to the charity’s legal structure, that meet the requirements in order to register with the ACNC.

 Incorporated legal structures

-This is the next most common structure for registered charities.
+Companies limited by guarantee: This is the second most common structure for registered charities.
 The name will be something like ‘XYZ Limited’ or “XYZ Ltd’.

 Unincorporated legal structures